Denver - Design District - Alameda and Broadway

 Managing stress requires multiple approaches.
 These include improving eating habits to maintain your nutrient reserves, incorporating mindful practices that help diffuse stress, and taking some of the specific nutritional supplements shown to have anti-stress benefits.
 Incorporating all three approaches provides the best shield against the stresses life throws at us.

-Feeling stressed?
-You may just need a hug.
-Hugs are proven to induce biochemical and physiological changes in the body that reduce blood pressure, lower heart rate, increase levels of oxytocin (the “love” hormone that also reduces levels of cortisol), and increase production of feel-good endorphins.38 And recently researchers at Carnegie Mellon University found that frequent hugging protected people from the increased susceptibility to infection associated with being stressed.
+Hugs are proven to induce biochemical and physiological changes in the body that reduce blood pressure, lower heart rate, increase levels of oxytocin (the “love” hormone that also reduces levels of cortisol), and increase production of feel-good endorphins.42 And recently researchers at Carnegie Mellon University found that frequent hugging protected people from the increased susceptibility to infection associated with being stressed.
 In the study, 404 healthy adults were questioned on their social networks, levels of stress, and how frequently they received hugs.
 Then they were intentionally exposed to a cold virus.
 Those who reported having strong social networks and receiving the most hugs were less likely to get sick.

 As adults, we often get lost in our own stressful worlds of family, careers, bills, and other responsibilities, forgetting that teenagers can—and do—carry heavy stress loads too, sometimes even greater than adults.
 In a 2014 survey sponsored by the American Psychological Association 27% of teens reported feeling extreme stress during the school year and 34% expected stress to increase in the coming year.